gvwilson/thirdbit/src/fiction/bear/index.md

 He said someone wanted a ride from Choghan-in-Choghan.
-I asked if they wanted to go to the capital, and the fellow said no, they wanted to go to Apple Bridge.
+I asked if they wanted to go to the capital, and the fellow said no, they wanted to go to Ghorahj.
 It was only a few days out of our way, and he said he'd pay half up front."